Going from a Peer to a Manager and Getting Respect

 - Using powerful negotiating skills to earn respect as a manager.

 Motivated, eager employees in a working environment who desire to reach their full potential as great leaders, including:

-- Individuals who have been recently been (or will soon will be) promoted into a role involving management
+- Individuals who have recently been (or will soon be) promoted into a role involving management.

 Overall rating of this course by its previous attendees!